-Origin: American South
+Origin: North American, American South

 Method: StovetopJump to Recipe

-Jalapeno Black Eyed Peas with Smoked Pork Jowl
+Making the Jalapeno Black Eyed Peas with Smoked Pork Jowl

 Saute the minced garlic in the oil over medium heat, then add the pork and fry to desired crispiness.
 We like ours like we like our bacon, slightly crispy, but cook it how you like.
 It is already cooked through the smoking process so it really only needs to be heated though.